Part I: Trusted Journalism Under Fire

 Fact-checking for accuracy

-Given the amount of rampant AI disinformation found on social media ranging from YouTube to TikTok and X, it is crucial to verify videos, photographs, documentary claims as well as facts and figures.
-Fact-checking teams from Le Monde and CNN to the New York Times regularly oversee the accuracy of posted content, whether by opposition elements, pro-government influencers or politicians.
+Given the amount of rampant AI disinformation found on social media ranging from YouTube to TikTok and X, fact-checking teams from Le Monde and CNN to the New York Times regularly oversee content accuracy.
 (See Alexander Girardet article on why, from the business point of view, content is your start-up's secret intelligence weapon).

 Diverse fact-checkers, such as BBC Verify, point out that up to 70 per cent of Trump’s speeches are often blatantly incorrect or poorly informed.
 And yet, all too often such claims go unchallenged quickly becoming part of the accepted ‘truth’.

-BBC management was also bitterly lambasted last July 2025 by over 400 journalists, including more than 100 BBC staffers, for holding back, even manipulating upfront coverage of the Israeli-Palestinian conflict in favour of Israel.
-This, the journalists maintained, appeared to be a "political decision" by the directors, demonstrating that they were "crippled by the fear of being perceived as critical of the Israeli government.”
+Even the revered BBC has its problems.
+The organization's management was bitterly lambasted last July 2025 by over 400 journalists, including more than 100 BBC staffers, for holding back, even manipulating upfront coverage of the Israeli-Palestinian conflict in favour of Israel.

-While other leading British news organizations have also held back with their coverage of the British government's often non-transparent military support for the Netanyahu regime, certain plucky journalistic initiatives such as the non-profit Declassified, which declares itself as "challenging the establishment in the name of the public," have persevered with highly detailed investigative reporting.
+While other British news organizations have held back with their coverage of British government support for the Netanyahu regime, certain plucky journalistic initiatives such as the non-profit Declassified have persevered with highly detailed investigative reporting.

 Killing journalists: a growing phenomenon